 With an understanding to continue further examination of which activities would be supported by the fund and elaboration of a set of guidelines thereof, it was suggested that, if necessary, an interim measure would be adopted to provide assistance to Governments of limited means to participate in IWC 67 in 2018.
-The Secretariat prepared an administration document for this purpose, i.e. "Administration of funding from the Voluntary Assistance Fund to strengthen the capacity of Governments of limited means to participate in the work of the Commission" (Appendix 3), which would be updated in conjunction with the guidelines for the fund, as outlined in the previous paragraph.
+The Secretariat prepared an administration document for this purpose, i.e. "Administration of funding from the Voluntary Assistance Fund to strengthen the capacity of Governments of limited means to participate in the work of the Commission", which was further examined and modified at the WG meeting, in conjunction with the guidelines for the fund, as outlined in the previous paragraph (Appendix 4).

-WG-GLM suggests that its draft guidelines elaborating which activities will be supported should be agreed at the Finance and Administrative Committee and, recommended to the Commission of IWC 66.
+WG-GLM suggests that its draft "Administration" document (Appendix 4) elaborating which activities will be supported should be agreed at the Finance and Administrative Committee and, recommended to the Commission of IWC 66.